uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/calibration.rst

 vegetation community for which the calibration is developed.

-For this reason, as often as possible, target values are computed from observations collected across **multiple years, at the sentinel site** where the calibration is developed.
+For this reason, as often as possible, target values are computed from observations collected across multiple years, at the sentinel site where the calibration is developed.
 In this case, a target value will be computed as the mean of a multi-year time series.
 The standard deviation is also important to compute and store as it can inform a subsequent uncertainty analysis at the sentinel site.

-Target values are stored in the text file named `calibration_target.py` in the calibration directory.
+Target values are stored in the text file named `calibration_targets.py` in the calibration directory.

 Vegetation Targets